gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/holonomic.rst

 H-Drive
 -------

 H-Drive (also known as U-drive, depending on the configuration) is a holonomic type drive that uses all omni wheels.
-H-Drive relies on a set of “strafer wheels” that are perpendicular to the forward/backward wheels to achieve strafing.
+H-Drive relies on a set of "strafer wheels" that are perpendicular to the forward/backward wheels to achieve strafing.
 H-Drive is similar to a fusion of a tank drivetrain while retaining the maneuverability and strafing of holonomic drivetrains.

 H-Drive is theoretically very easy to code, but most teams employ some sort of gyro correction to strafe straight, although it is not necessary with proper weight distribution.